jessicawangdt/docs/docs/dtmanage.md

 ### Security Configuration

 Use this page to configure the authentication method.
-You can set the authentication method to be "None" or "Password" as shown in the following screenshot.
+You can set the authentication method to be "None" or "Password" or "LDAP" as shown in the following screenshot.

 ![Security Configuration Page](images/dtmanage/security-screen1.png)